dwaiba/aws-terraform/README.md

 > You can generate new ones from your EC2 console via the url for your `<<account_user>>` - `https://console.aws.amazon.com/iam/home?region=eu-central-1#/users/<<account_user>>?section=security_credentials`.

-4. **Please add ingress allowance rule for port 22 over TCP in the default region VPC for `remote-exe` via ssh agent run in the project to target server - from the ec2 console for the region - eu-central-1 or any other region explicitly that you are passing as paramameter.**
+4. **Please add ingress allowance rule for port 22 over TCP in the default region VPC for `remote-exe` via ssh agentless to run locally in the project to target server - from the ec2 console for the region - eu-central-1 or any other region explicitly that you are passing as paramameter.**
 5. `git clone https://github.com/dwaiba/aws-terraform && cd aws-terraform && terraform init && terraform plan -out "run.plan" && terraform apply "run.plan"`.

 > Post provisioning **Automatic** `curl http://169.254.169.254/latest/user-data|sudo sh` - via terraform `remote-exec` executes `prep-centos7.txt` `shell-script` file contents of this repo available as user-data, post provisioning.
 Various type besides `shell-script` including direct `cloud-init` commands may be passed as multipart as part of the user-data via terraform `remote-exec`.